Easysoft

 Easysoft ODBC-ODBC Bridge

-Why are my connections to MS SQL Server so slow?
+Why are my connections to Microsoft SQL Server so slow?

-Microsoft introduced changes to MS SQL Server 7.0 which can cause connections to an OOB Server and MS SQL Server and subsequent operations to be very slow.
-These settings elevate the priority of SQL Server to such an extent that other processes on the machine do not get a look in. (e.g. when someone is issuing a query, TaskManager even stops displaying).
-If you are running MS SQL Server 7 and the OOB Server is running on the same machine as SQL Server you should try the following:
+Microsoft introduced changes to SQL Server 7.0 that can cause connections from an Easysoft ODBC-ODBC Bridge Server to Microsoft SQL Server to be very slow.
+These settings elevate the priority of SQL Server to such an extent that other processes on the machine do not get a look in.
+(E.g. when someone is issuing a SQL query, TaskManager even stops displaying.)
+If you are running Microsoft SQL Server 7 and the ODBC-ODBC Bridge Server is running on the same machine as SQL Server, you should try the following:

-1. The settings are available from the properties menu of the Enterprise Manager.
-The settings are "Boost SQL Server Priority on Windows NT" and "Use NT fibres".
-When these are set NT is so busy servicing SQL Server, the accept() in the OOB Server can take some time due to NT not scheduling any other process.
+1. Turn off the "Boost SQL Server Priority on Windows NT" and "Use NT fibres" settings.
+When these are set, NT is so busy servicing SQL Server, the accept() in the ODBC-ODBC Bridge Server can take some time due to NT not scheduling any other process.
+These settings are available from the Properties menu of the Enterprise Manager.

-2. Move your OOB Serverto another machine where MS SQL Server is not running.
+2. Move your ODBC-ODBC Bridge Server to another machine where Microsoft SQL Server is not running.

 Applies To